Woman purchases baby shower gift, finds rifle inside the box

 Veronica Alvarez-Rodriguez showed up to her friend’s house in Crestview Sunday evening with what she thought was a $10 Baby Einstein bouncer.
 Amber Rosas’ husband opened the box.

 “When my husband pulled it out, he yelled ‘gun!’
 I looked up and said ‘Oh my God, a gun, no way.’
-I asked Veronica is this a joke and she said it wasn’t a joke and I said we need to call the police.”
+I asked Veronica is this a joke and she said it wasn’t a joke and I said we need to call the police,” Rosas said.

 Crestview police showed up and determined it was not a stolen gun and the serial number was clear.
 After officers did a quick background check on Alvarez-Rodriguez and Rosas and her husband, they said they could keep the gun but the department must hold on to it first for 90 days.